ShamsArfeen/NeutrinoSpectrumGenerator/README.md

 - Read input data for progenitor nuclides.
 - Apply the necessary formalism for non-unique forbidden decays.
 - Calculate the neutrino spectrum.
-- Output the result to a file for further analysis or plotting.
+- Plots the result to a matplot figure.

 ## Figure 1